Madonna with Children

-Many of these narrative scenes depicted women in idealized scenes of motherhood.
-Madonna with Children shows such a scene: a mother and her two children with what appears to be a large white halo behind her.
-Cameron often draped her subjects in dark cloaks and set them against plain backgrounds, which lends a timeless quality to her portraits.
-She also made reference to painting by softening the focus of her lens.
-By pursuing painterly compositions, subjects, and qualities, Cameron hoped to elevate the standing of photography in the realm of the arts.
+Many of Cameron’s images feature women in idealized scenes of motherhood, as in Madonna with Children.
+Here she evokes the Virgin Mary with this tender vision of a mother and her two children surrounded by what appears to be a large white halo.
+She often draped her subjects in dark cloaks and set them against plain backgrounds, which lend a timeless quality to her images.
+By adjusting the focus of her lens to create a soft, slightly blurred effect, she referenced the qualities of painting.
+Cameron and her pictorialist contemporaries pursued painterly compositions, subjects, and qualities, hoping to elevate photography to a high art.

 A setting for or a part of a story or narrative.

 A work of art made from paint applied to canvas, wood, paper, or another support (noun).

 The visual or narrative focus of a work of art.

 An international style of photography in the late 19th and early 20th centuries, characterized by the creation of artistic tableaus and photographs composed of multiple prints or manipulated negatives, in an effort to advocate for photography as an artistic medium on par with painting.

 The materials used to create a work of art, and the categorization of art based on the materials used (for example, painting [or more specifically, watercolor], drawing, sculpture).